Coarse and pointwise tangent fields

 \begin{theorem}[Alberti-Cs\"ornyei-Preiss] If a Borel set $E\subset \RR^2$ has $\mathcal{H}^2(E)=0$, then $E$ has a pointwise weak tangent line field. \end{theorem} An analog of Theorem \ref{thm:ACP} in $\mathbb{R}^n$ would ask that an $\mathcal{H}^n$-null set in $\mathbb{R}^{n-1}$ have a pointwise weak $(n-1)$-dimensional plane field.
 Such a result is currently not known to hold if $n\geq 3$ (though see the announced results of Cs\"ornyei-Jones \cite{Csornyei-Jones}); we will discuss this further below.
 Even the known planar case has had a significant impact on the study of Lipschitz mappings and differentiability; see, e.g., the original paper of Alberti-Cs\"ornyei-Preiss \cite{ACP}, as well as the work of Bate \cite{Bate} and Maleva--Preiss \cite{MalevaPreiss2019}.

 { Our goal in the present paper is twofold.
-First, we provide a ``coarse'' or ``quantitative'' analog of Theorem \ref{thm:ACP}, one that in addition applies in an arbitrary or even infinite dimensional ambient Hilbert space.
-This coarse result is modeled on the Analyst's Traveling Salesman Theorem of Jones.
-Second, we return to the pointwise setting of Alberti--Cs\"ornyei--Preiss and, by a different argument, extend their result to many subsets of higher-dimensional Euclidean space (though not arbitrary null sets).
+First, by a different approach than that of Albert--Cs\"ornyei--Preiss, we extend their notion of pointwise tangent field to many subsets of higher-dimensional (or even infinite-dimensional) Hilbert space (though not arbitrary null sets).
+Second, we provide a ``coarse'' or ``quantitative'' analog of Theorem \ref{thm:ACP}, one that also applies in an arbitrary ambient Hilbert space.
+This coarse result is modeled on the Analyst's Traveling Salesman Theorem of Jones, and its proof occupies the majority of the paper.

 We now describe the setup for our main results in more detail. }

 }